 Land with arable crops including temporary grass and land lying fallow which is claimed by the business.
 It does not include arable land used for organic production.
-See Annex D for Arable crop list.
+See Annex C (PDF, Size: 410.1 kB) for Arable crop list.

 Grass in a long rotation